DJDanl/cpp-docs.pt-br/docs/standard-library/locale-functions.md

 ### <a name="parameters"></a>Parâmetros

-`Ch` O elemento a ser testada.
+*CH* o elemento a ser testado.

-`Loc` A localidade que contém o elemento alfabético a ser testada.
+*Loc* a localidade que contém o elemento alfabético a ser testado.

 ### <a name="return-value"></a>Valor de retorno